 A bullet list of tasks reads as:

 I did a task that took up time in my day so that I could get to 5pm and leave.
 I did this task because someone told me to.
 I did not bother to measure the outcome or consider if this task was worth doing.
-Please replace me with a cheaper person or software.

 When I’m hiring, I want to hire someone who can accomplish the goals for the position and who is uniquely suited for the role.
 Describing your work history as a list of tasks makes you sound like any other cog in the machine.
 Next!